Nov 11, 2021

 Digital Strategy, Expert View

-Roughly one in three software development projects substantially exceeds its budget, misses its deadline or fails completely.
-The reasons for failure vary from unrealistic expectations and cost estimates to poor planning and requirements management.
-There is, however, one industry-standard method that helps prevent failure, foresee possible issues and mitigate risks — start with a Discovery project.
+Roughly one in three software development projects substantially exceeds its budget, misses its deadline, or fails completely.
+The reasons for failure vary from unrealistic expectations and inaccurate cost estimates to poor planning and requirements management.
+One industry-standard method helps prevent project failure, foresee possible issues, and mitigate risks — start with a discovery phase.

 discovery phase statistics

-This article is focused on the role of the discovery phase in software development.
+This guide is focused on the role of the discovery phase in software development.
 We will explain why it is important and how it affects project outcomes and the bottom line (talking from our decade-long experience as a software development company).
-You will also learn about the step-by-step process and deliverables of Discovery.
-Finally, we will show a real example of how conducting a discovery phase in web development impacts product strategy and helps design and build top-notch software.
+You will also learn about the deliverables, timeframe, costs, and stages of a project discovery phase.
+Finally, we will show a real example of how conducting a discovery phase in web development impacts product strategy and helps you design and build top-notch software without draining your budget.

 What is a discovery phase in software development?

 So what is a discovery phase in software product development?
 The simplest definition suggests that this is the preparatory stage of the project.
-At this stage, we do all the groundwork – analyze market and competition, study target audience, gather industry insights and best practices as well as explore technologies and business opportunities that could be relevant for the project.
+At this stage, we do all the groundwork – analyze the market and competition, study the target audience, gather industry insights and best practices as well as explore technologies and business opportunities that could be relevant to the project.

 During the software development discovery phase, we collect requirements, assign priorities and, importantly, create a roadmap that describes how the system will evolve from idea to launch.